jarronshih/jarronshih.github.io/others/FAQ.md

 > The other early project is about disk encryption.
 We support root volume encryption and also file a patient.

+### Q: Why looking for new opportunity / leaving current office ?
+- Don't say anything bad about current company
+> Current Job is great.
+But I have been working for too long and looking for change.

 ### Q: What do you see yourself in 5 years?
 What's your career goal?
 - Make yourself a good investment.
 - Should be concrete and achievable.